arangodb/docs-hugo/site/content/3.11/develop/http-api/graphs/named-graphs.md

                         type: boolean
         '404':
           description: |
-            Returned if no graph with this name could be found.
+            Returned if no graph with this name can be found.
           content:
             application/json:
               schema: